discretize/discretize-guides/builds/ranger/power-soulbeast/index.md

 ---

 <Specialization name="Soulbeast"/> is a DPS build with very high burst damage that also provides strong party buffs with <Skill name="Frost Spirit"/> and <Skill name="One Wolf Pack"/>, some <Condition name="Vulnerability"/> and crowd control (CC) skills.
 Furthermore, <Skill name="Whirling Defense"/> is an exceedingly strong reflect skill that comes in handy on several encounters (e.g. Artsariiv).
-The build benefits from slaying potions such as <Item id="50082"/> and <Item name="Impact" type="Sigil"/>.
+The build benefits from slaying potions and slaying sigils such as <Item id="50082"/> and <Item name="Serpent Slaying" type="Sigil"/>.

-This build is rather self sufficient due to:
+This build is rather self-sufficient due to:
 - <Boon name="Quickness"/> from <Trait name="livefast"/>
 - <Boon name="Might"/> from <Trait name="Huntersgaze"/>
 - Boon extension by <Trait name="Essence of speed"/>, <Skill name="We heal as one"/>